 Killington Mountain Bike Park has tons of trails, and you can rent bikes, take tours and lessons at the resort.
 There are more than 30 miles of trails for beginner to expert bikers.
 If you want to ride off the resort, the Green Mountain trail system has 20 miles of biking track.
 The Sherburne trails offer another six miles.

 Vermont is a hub for New England hiking, as it’s right on the Appalachian Trail and the Long Trail, some of the country’s longest through hiking paths.
 You can hike any sections of those or hit up separate trails such as Bucklin Trail up to Killington Peak and any of the trails in Gifford Woods State Park.

 Come join us this Killington fall and see why we love it so much.
-Call us or visit our website today to start planning your vacation.
+Call us or visit our website today to browse our rentals and start planning your vacation.
 Our staff can offer even more suggestions of what to do and see in our beautiful town.